Want to automate your customer experience program?

 Ever wonder what customers are saying about you?
-Want to improve customer loyalty?
+Want to improve customer relations and loyalty?
 Would great online reviews help your business?
 In a competitive marketplace, it’s critical to know exactly what your customers think.
 Online customer satisfaction surveys give you the feedback you need to keep customers happy and turn them into advocates.

 Customer satisfaction surveys give you the insights you need to make better decisions.
 In fact, we’ve found that businesses who measure customer satisfaction are 33% more likely to describe themselves as successful than those who don’t.

-A consumer survey will helps you understand your customers’ likes, dislikes, and where you need to make improvements.
+A consumer survey will help you understand your customers’ likes, dislikes, and where you need to make improvements.
 For example, what does the average customer think about your prices?
 Too high?
 Just right?
 How well is your staff doing on customer service, or how well does your client success team understand the growing needs of your customers—and prospects?
 Is there anything at all about the customer experience that turns off your customers?
 You might even poll clients on why they stop doing business with you, how you might win them back, and how you can prevent customer losses in the future.

 Empower your employees to meet milestones based on client needs.
 And, if you’re developing a new product or updating an existing one, customers can provide you with invaluable feedback about design and functionality.
 Oftentimes, customers will show you problems that would have otherwise been missed.

 What should be in your customer satisfaction questionnaire, and how can you get it in front of customers?
 This all depends on your goals and what exactly you’re trying to find out or improve.
-Here are a few common says businesses use customer satisfaction surveys.
+Here are a few common ways businesses use customer satisfaction surveys.